If you’re an entrepreneur who’s struggling to make your online business successful, you’re probably trying to cope with stress on a daily basis.

 I’ve discovered that being constantly aware of ALL THE STUFF that’s going on in my life can be completely overwhelming.
 So, I’ve made a conscious choice to avoid Big Picture Thinking until the time is right for it.

 In other words, I’ve learned to compartmentalize my mind.
-Obviously, considering the really important stuff you need to take care of (house hunting, the direction of your relationship, and long-term goals for your business) are incredibly important.
-BUT, you just can’t focus on that every day without feeling like it’s all just TOO MUCH.
+Obviously, considering the really important stuff you need to take care of (househunting, the direction of your relationship, and long-term goals for your business) is incredibly important, BUT you just can’t focus on that every day without feeling like it’s all just TOO MUCH.

 Instead, try setting aside time for the Big Picture Stuff, then set it aside as you work through your daily and weekly goals.
 This will clear your mind and help you feel productive instead of feeling like you just can’t cope.